Injection Molding Defects: Vacuum Voids

 Vacuum voids are generally due to thick wall sections.
 You should note that the mold steel is cooler than the molten plastic material, and this creates a void because the outside cooling is faster than the inside thus, it is essential to take into consideration the holding pressure and time so that the molten plastic can align with the mold’s walls.

-As described earlier, vacuum voids are normally caused due to nonuniform or abnormally thick walls and one of the best ways to eliminate vacuum voids is by redesigning the plastic part to eliminate thick sections.
+As described earlier, vacuum voids or air bubbles are normally caused due to nonuniform or abnormally thick walls and one of the best ways to eliminate vacuum voids is by redesigning the plastic part to eliminate thick sections.
 Another way is by incorporating a higher mold temperature that allows all of the surfaces to cool at a more uniform rate.

 You can also fix the vacuum voids by increasing the gate size or moving the gate to a thicker section of the part.
 This prevents premature cooling where the material is most vulnerable to voids.
 A larger gate that takes longer to solidify will also allow more melt to flow into the cavity and this would compensate for the mold shrinkage.